Frequently asked questions application granulite Saskerleidam

 Will the entire expansion of Saskerleidameiland be made of granulate?

-No, granulate is only used in the dam on the outside of the section to be expanded.
-The section behind the dam is filled with dredged material from the area, largely from the Uitgeester- and Alkmaardermeer itself.
-The water board and the recreation board are still in consultation about this.
-Here too, we test the dredged material against the applicable legislation and the WFD objectives to be achieved.
+No, granulite is only used in the core of the dam on the outside of the dammed section.
+The section behind the dam will be filled with dredging from the surrounding area, mostly from Uitgeester- and Alkmaardermeer itself and from the Zaan.
+The water board and the recreation board are still discussing this.
+Here, too, we test the dredging against current legislation and the WFD targets to be achieved.
 The water quality must never deteriorate, only improve.